Kcraft059/Kcraft059/README.md

 ## TL;DR :

-_I'm a silly kid trying to learn IT by themselves, I code on feekings, while never finishing any project and my learning method makes my code a bit unorthodox.
+_I'm a silly kid trying to learn IT by themselves, I code on feelings, while never finishing any project and my learning method makes my code a bit unorthodox.
 You might just wanna see ppl more talented than me... ^^'_

 > [!NOTE]